Monetary Policy

 • By controlling the interest rates and money supply in the country, monetary policies control the savings and investments of people.

 • The government of the country sets an inflation target once every five years.
-The central bank of India has a huge role to play when it comes to inflation control in the country.
+The Central Bank of India has a huge role to play when it comes to inflation control in the country.

 Controlling the interest rates can bring an immense change in the utilization of money in the country.
 Individuals and businesses seek to borrow loans when the interest rate remains on the lower side.
 An increased rate maintains the monetary balance in the country well.